Arvid Kapelrud: Biography

 Kapelrud was born in Lillehammer in 1912.
 He graduated from the University of Oslo in 1938 with a degree in theology.
 Among his teachers were the Norwegian biblical scholar Sigmund Mowinckel.
 Kapelruds early research interest was with oriental languages, including the Babylonian Code of Hammurabi.
-He went to Uppsala in 1939, and returned after the war, were he continued his theological studies with the Uppsala-school of Biblical Studies.
+He went to Uppsala in 1939, and returned after the war, where he continued his theological studies with the Uppsala-school of Biblical Studies.
 He completed his thesis on Joel in 1948, which he submitted to the Theological Faculty at Uppsala.
 Later works include studies of Amos and Zephaniah.

 In 1949-50 he went to the United States to undertake work at the Babylonian Collection at Yale University.
 In this period he collaborated with Albrecht Goetze.
 As a result of these studies he published Baal in the Raas Shamra Texts (1952), one of his more influential works.
-This publication was followed up by a companion volume, The Ras Shamra Discoveries and the Old Testament (1963), based on lectures given at the University of Oslo in the early 1950's.
+This publication was followed up by a companion volume, The Ras Shamra Discoveries and the Old Testament (1963), based on lectures given at the University of Oslo in the early 1950s.

 In this period he also got involved with research on the Dead Sea Scrolls.
-Kapelrud returned to the study of Ras Shamra texts in the late 1960's when he published The Violent Goddess.
+Kapelrud returned to the study of Ras Shamra texts in the late 1960s when he published The Violent Goddess.
 Anat in the Ras Shamra Texts (1969).

 In 1981, at the end of his career, he published God and His Friends in the Old Testament (1981).
 Kapelrud retired in 1982 after having served as Professor at the University of Oslo since 1954.